Cyber-Wolfe/CitiBike_Data_Visualized/README.md

 [Link to Tableau](https://public.tableau.com/app/profile/joshua.wolfe/viz/CitiBikeVisuals_16518969647970/Story1)

 ## Purpose
-What this tableau visualiztion is meant to do is to coerce investors that a bike-sharing program like Citi Bike in New York City could be done in Des Moines with great success.
-So for that to be done these visualizations had been made.
+This tableau visualiztion is meant to coerce investors that a bike-sharing program like Citi Bike in New York City could be done in Des Moines with great success.
+So for that point to be made, these visualizations were created to help illustrate the proposition.

 ## Analyses
 A heat map showing where trips start and how many from that location and then a secondary map of the same data but rather show the end of the trips.